SciML/LabelledArrays.jl/docs/src/NamedTuples_relation.md

 for each label of the array.

 There are some crucial differences between a labelled array and a named tuple.
-Labelled arrays can have any dimensions while named tuples are always 1D.
+Labelled arrays can have any dimensions, while named tuples are always 1D.
 A named tuple can have different types on each element, while an `SLArray` can only have one element type and furthermore it has the actions of a static vector.